 It’s easy to include safety measures, such as a wellness questionnaire or a self-screening checklist, as part of your check-in procedures.
-Ultimately, a modern visitor management system puts the power of capacity management in your hands and automates many of the steps necessary for a safer workplace.
+Ultimately, a modern visitor management system puts the power of capacity management in your hands and lets you automate many of the steps necessary for a safer workplace.

 One thing we understand about COVID-19 is the major role proximity plays in its rapid spread.
-At the guidance of health experts and government authorities, business leaders are monitoring and managing capacity levels in the office to minimize the risk of exposure.
+At the guidance of health experts and government authorities, business leaders are monitoring and managing capacity levels in the office to minimize the risk of exposure in their space.

-With employees, contractors, job candidates, and other visitors coming into the office, keeping capacity under control is practically a full-time job.
-Visitor logging systems take the time-consuming tasks off your hands so you'll be well-prepared to respond and adapt.
+With a variety of employees, freelancers and contractors, job candidates, and other categories of visitors coming into the office, keeping capacity under control is practically a full-time job.
+Fortunately, visitor logging systems can take the time-consuming tasks off your hands so you will be well-prepared to respond and adapt as needed.

 With live views of your workplace occupancy, you can prevent overcrowded offices and minimize the risk of a COVID-19 outbreak.
 You’ll know right away when there’s a space capacity issue, which has never been more important than in today’s high-stakes environment.

-New processes can feel disorienting when employees return to the workplace — a positive and safe experience will go a long way to reassuring staff that you’re protecting their health and respecting their well-being.
+New processes can feel disorienting when employees return to the workplace — a positive and safe experience will go a long way to reassuring staff that your team is taking the necessary steps to protect their health and respect their well-being.